zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 Dkeystore.pkcs12.keyPbeIterationCount=50000
 ```

-- Or, to create a PKCS12 keystore that can be loaded, set the system property `keystore.pkcs12.legacy` which overrides the values of the properties defined below with legacy algorithms.
-This system property can only be enabled and has no value.
+- Or, to create a PKCS12 keystore that can be loaded, set the flag `keystore.pkcs12.legacy` enabled with no value.

 **Notes**